Scaling Dam Reservoir

 Scaling Dam Reservoir is a freshwater man-made lake on the edge of the A171 road in North Yorkshire, England.
-The reservoir is near to the hamlet of Scaling Dam from where it derives its name, and was built in 1958.
+The reservoir is near to the hamlet of Scaling from where it derives its name, and was built in 1958.

 The reservoir lies inside the North York Moors National Park and the western half is in the Borough of Redcar and Cleveland, whilst the eastern half is in the Borough of Scarborough.

 History

 Scaling Dam Reservoir was built between 1952 and 1958 at a cost of £450,000 and is the largest lake in the North York Moors.
 The area that the reservoir is built in was named Scaling Dam long before the reservoir was built in 1958; mapping and records show a hamlet of Scaling Dam in the early nineteenth century, and the name is mentioned in Camden's 17th century "Britannia".
 The dam was constructed by the Tees Valley and Cleveland Water Company and despite being in North Yorkshire (though its on the border between Redcar and Cleveland and the Borough of Scarborough), the dam is owned and regulated by Northumbrian Water.
 However, fresh water from the dam was historically supplied to Yorkshire Water, though this practice stopped in 2012.

 Unusually, the dam wall is long, running along the width of the reservoir on the northern side.
 Dam walls are usually narrow against the water that they hold back.
 As such the deepest point, near the dam wall, is only 9 m.

 Water leaving the dam exits as Dam Beck, which on its 6 km journey to the North Sea via the fishing village of Staithes, changes to Roxby Beck, Easington Beck and then finally Staithes Beck.